sanjana4766-netizen/expense-tracker-go-project/README.md

 * User B: −300
 * User C: −300

-Optimal settlements:
+Settlement:

 * User B pays User A ₹300
 * User C pays User A ₹300

 ---

-## Setup Instructions
+## Setup and Execution

 ### Prerequisites

-* Go (version 1.18 or higher)
+* Go 1.18 or higher

-### Steps to Run
+### Steps

 ```bash
 go mod tidy
 go run .
 ```

-The server will start on:
+The server starts on:

 http://localhost:8080

 ---

+## Design Considerations

+* SQLite chosen for portability and ease of setup
+* RESTful architecture for extensibility
+* Minimal dependencies for reliability
+* Clear separation of data models and business logic

+---

 ## Limitations

-* Supports equal expense splitting only
+* Equal splitting only
 * No authentication or authorization
-* Single-instance deployment
+* Single-node deployment
+* No persistent user management beyond database storage

 ---

-## Future Enhancements
+## Potential Extensions

-* Unequal split support
+* Custom split ratios
 * Payment integration
 * User authentication
+* Real-time notifications
-* Web or mobile interface
+* Web or mobile client interface
-* Distributed deployment
+* Scalable database backend

 ---

 ## Conclusion

-This project demonstrates the design and implementation of a backend system for expense management, including data modeling, REST API development, persistence, and algorithmic optimization.
+This project demonstrates the design and implementation of a backend system for expense management, combining data modeling, API development, persistence, and algorithmic computation in a cohesive manner.